AnywhereSoftware/B4X_Forum_Resources/B4J/Libraries/WebGL Library/readme.md

 The space for upload is limited so I cannot post demos with complex scenes where I use animated detailed 3D models with textures, mipmapping and more …

-**As promised when first time I released this library, to get more complex demos, you can refer to my [Overview](https://www.b4x.com/android/forum/threads/massimo-meli-overview.144941/#post-918893) in the Tutorials section.**
+**To get more complex demos, you can refer to my [Overview](https://www.b4x.com/android/forum/threads/massimo-meli-overview.144941/#post-918893) in the Tutorials section.**

 You will be noticed that every time you access files over HTTP, the B4J WebGL library offer you a way to get the server logs for any request file, they are passed as string to the \_ServerLog Event, you can use them to show the log where you want, in a TextArea, collect all to a ListView and more…. in the demo projects I just show them in the IDE log with different color based on the HTTP Response code that the message contains ….
 202, 304, 404.